Why are HomeAdvisor reviews so critical to attracting leads in the home services industry?

 Table of Contents

-HomeAdvisor got their start as Service Magic in 1998.
+HomeAdvisor got its start as Service Magic in 1998.
 They connect homeowners with prescreened home remodeling and improvement pros.
-Lots of pros offer this service; this isn’t unique to HomeAdvisor, so what makes them unique?
+Many pros offer this service; this isn’t unique to HomeAdvisor, so what makes them unique?
 Their merger with Angie’s List.

 In October 2017, HomeAdvisor merged with Angie’s List to form ANGI Homeservices, trading on the NASDAQ as ANGI.
 This merger created the largest digital marketplace for home services.